 Lacking conscious thought.
 A mindless creature operates solely on natural instinct.
-It possesses no discernible intelligence and cannot be reasoned with.
-Mindless creatures are denied the use of any Skill that requires some semblance of consciousness, which is basically every Skill used with Intellect, Insight, Charm, Presence, and Persuasion.
-However, mindless creatures are also immune to mental manipulation: they automatically pass Guts, Mind Control, Sanity, and Virtue checks.
+It possesses no discernible sentience and no sense of reason.
+Mindless creatures are denied the use of any skill that requires some semblance of consciousness.
+It automatically fails rolls involving Intellect, Insight, Charm, Presence, or Persuasion.
+A creature with the mindless condition also gains the unfeeling condition.